 Take a 55 minute drive north from Honolulu International Airport and you will arrive at Turtle Bay on the spectacular, unspoiled North Shore of Oahu.

 Located near many great attractions including the legendary surf breaks of Pipeline, Sunset Beach and Waimea Bay, there are attractions that you won't want to miss while visiting.
-These include:

 - Turtle Bay is located between Protection Point and Kuilima Point on the North Shore of Oahu.
 It is one of the last undeveloped areas on the island and includes rock formations, beautiful coastal beaches, rare green sea turtles and endangered Hawaiian Monk Seal habitats.
 There are also frequent whale sightings in the winter and ancestral Hawaiian burial grounds.